HOME BUYERS

 The higher the interest rate, the higher your monthly payment may be.

-On a 30-year fixed-rate mortgage with a loan amount of $160,000 in Michigan, a 0.1% change in rate affects your monthly payment by about $10-20, according to Money Under 30.
+On a 30-year fixed-rate mortgage in Michigan with a loan amount of $160,000, a 0.1% change in rate affects your monthly payment by about $10-20, according to Money Under 30.

 Remember, time your life— not the market.
 Waiting to buy for a lower interest rate could cost you more, especially since interest rates are trending upward.
 Interest rate should not be the deciding factor on your Michigan home purchase.
 Talk to a Loan Officer to make a game plan for your home purchase, no matter your interest rate!